conan-io/docs/reference/commands.rst

 	  --scope SCOPE, -sc SCOPE
 	                        Use the specified scope in the install command --keep-source, -k     Optional.
 Do not remove the source folder in local cache.
-Use for testing purposes only --update, -u          update with new upstream packages, overriding the local cache if needed.
+Use for testing purposes only --update, -u          update with new upstream packages, overwriting the local cache if needed.
 	  --profile PROFILE, -pr PROFILE
 	                        Apply the specified profile to the install command -r REMOTE, --remote REMOTE
 	                        look in the specified remote server
 	  --options OPTIONS, -o OPTIONS
-	                        Options to build the package, overriding the defaults. e.g., -o with_qt=true --settings SETTINGS, -s SETTINGS
+	                        Options to build the package, overwriting the defaults. e.g., -o with_qt=true --settings SETTINGS, -s SETTINGS
-	                        Settings to build the package, overriding the defaults. e.g., -s compiler=gcc --env ENV, -e ENV     Environment variables that will be set during the package build, -e CXX=/usr/bin/clang++ --build [BUILD [BUILD ...]], -b [BUILD [BUILD ...]]
+	                        Settings to build the package, overwriting the defaults. e.g., -s compiler=gcc --env ENV, -e ENV     Environment variables that will be set during the package build, -e CXX=/usr/bin/clang++ --build [BUILD [BUILD ...]], -b [BUILD [BUILD ...]]
 	                        Optional, use it to choose if you want to build from sources: